 In the TV programme EenVandaag on Friday, Danielle van Dijk, a Dutch living in Leicester and married to a Nigerian, was in tears at the discovery she was no longer considered a citizen in their country of origin.
 Three years ago she was naturalized British with her husband and she found she had lost her rights as a Dutch only when she went to the Embassy in London to renew her passport.

 In 2012 Keij promoted another petition to stop a bill aiming to restrict rules even further.
 The proposed law was blocked but the issue remained a hot topic.
-The debate was revived in April, when a majority of Turkish people in the Netherlands supported Turkey’s President Erdogan voting for constitutional changes that gave him new authoritarian powers.
+The debate was revived in April, when a majority of Turkish people in the Netherlands voted in favour of constitutional changes that gave Turkish President Erdogan new authoritarian powers.

 The same discussion is occurring in Germany, where part of the Christian Democratic Union, the party of Angela Merkel, proposes to revise current laws, while the Chancellor defends them.